Risk Awareness in HTN Planning: A Framework of HTN Planning with Uncertainty and Risk

-Since we are dealing with a cost-based domain, we assume in our definition that costs have negative values.
+Since we are dealing with a cost-based domain, we assume costs have negative values in our definition.
 However, the definition can be easily generalised to model costs as positive values, to have rewards instead of costs, or to model any function of both rewards and costs.

-We can now reflect our extended formalism on the definition of the TDG.
-We refer to the resulting TDG as \textit{Cost-Variable Task Decomposition Graph (CV-TDG)}.
+Moreover, the definition allows defining the degenerate cases of having single-effect operators with a probability distribution of costs and single-effect operators with a single cost.
+We define a \textit{ground cost-variable operator} as a ground operator with variable effects and costs.